gilesknap/maaspower/docs/how-to/kasasmartplug.rst

 This command should return the current power state of the smart plug, verifying that your setup is correct and operational.

-Note: Replace `username:password`, `your.server.ip`, and `port` with your actual MaasPower server credentials and address.
+Note: Replace 'username:password', 'your.server.ip', and 'port' with your actual MaasPower server credentials and address.

 Documentation and Support
 -------------------------